hbcbh1999/writings/open_source_revenue_models.md

 Fundamentally, this model mandates that customers need 24/7 support, seminars to master the software they are using, and integration help to adapt the software to their business needs.

-If the Software does its job very well, is easy to use and setup, is extremely stable, needs little to no detailed explanation beyond its documentation, and has few dependencies - goals of virtually every software engineer.
+If the Software does its job very well, is easy to use and setup, is extremely stable, needs little to no detailed explanation beyond its documentation, and has few dependencies - goals of virtually every software engineer - this model might be hard to sustain.

 **features**